HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	One-sided ranges are a feature introduced in Swift 4 that allow us to create a range that includes all elements from a starting index or up to an ending index.
+I would use them to perform operations on collections, such as slicing arrays, iterating over subsets, or working with substrings, without having to explicitly define both endpoints.

-	The syntax for a one-sided range is either `..<` or `...`, with one of the operands omitted.
-The `..<` operator creates a range that does not include the value of the right-hand operand, while the `...` operator creates a range that includes the value of the right-hand operand.
+	The syntax for a one-sided range is either `..<`, `start...`, or `...end`.
+The `..<` operator creates a range that **does not include** the value of the right operand, while the `...` operator creates a range that **includes** the value of the right/left operand.

 	For example, if we have an array `numbers` with 5 elements, we can use a one-sided range to access a subset of the elements: